-- 10.1 Before submitting a report responsible officers should obtain clarification of the law around the suspected breach via an appropriate method.
-A judgement needs to be made on whether the Regulator would regard the breach as being material. - 10.2 Some matters could be urgent, if for example a fraud is imminent, whilst others will be less so.
+- 10.1 Before submitting a report, responsible officers should obtain clarification of the law around the suspected breach via an appropriate method.
+A judgement would need to be made on whether the Regulator would regard the breach as being material. - 10.2 Some matters could be urgent, if for example a fraud is imminent, whilst others will be less so.
 Non-urgent but material breaches should be reported to the Regulator within 30 working days of them being confirmed, and in the same time breaches that are not material should be recorded. - 10.3 Some breaches could be so serious that they must always be reported, for example a theft of funds by anyone involved with the administration or management of the Fund.
-It is difficult to be definitive about what constitutes a breach that must always be reported, as a rule of thumb if a breach may lead to criminal prosecution or a serious loss in public confidence it is deemed that this type of breach that must always be reported. - 10.4 Any report that is made (which must be in writing and made as soon as reasonably practicable) should be dated and include as a minimum: - full name of the Fund; - description of the breach or breaches; - any relevant dates; - name of the employer or scheme manager (where known); - name, position and contact details of the reporter; and
+It is difficult to be definitive about what constitutes a breach that must always be reported, as a rule of thumb if a breach may lead to criminal prosecution or a serious loss in public confidence it is deemed that this type of breach that must always be reported. - 10.4 The preferred methods of reporting for the Cambridgeshire Pension Fund are via the Pensions Regulator exchange portal or via email, however, reports can also be submitted by post or by fax. - 10.5.
+Any report that is made (which must be in writing and made as soon as reasonably practicable) should be dated and include as a minimum: - full name of the Fund - description of the breach or breaches, - any relevant dates. - name of the employer or scheme manager (where known). - name, position and contact details of the reporter and - role of the reporter in relation to the Fund.